-Harris (1981), Hofman et al. (1981), and Butler (1981) report operating small screwpresses.
-The presses are generally used only for short period for demonstration and are not complete operating plants intended for more-or-less continuous operation.
+(2,11; J.L.
+Butler, personal communication).
+The presses generally are used only for short periods for demonstration and are not complete operating plants intended for more-or-less continuous operation.

-Simon-Rosedowns (1981), Anderson International (1981), and Chuo Boeki Goshi Kaisha (1981) all have bulletins describing processing equipment.
-The smallest is about 40 kg per hour capacity.
+Bulletins describing processing equipment are available from several firms (12-14).
+The smallest is ca. 40 kg/hr capacity.
 Seed preheaters and some handling equipment are also described.
 Research papers or data on the operation of small units, the range of oil quality expected and economics of scale could not be found in the recent literature.
-Morgan and Schultz (1981) in a special report for the American Chemical Society state that "simple, low-cost extraction equipment is needed."
-They further state that "the literature in key technical areas - oil seed agronomy, oil extraction and conversion, and diesel utilization - is incomplete, especially for less well-known species."
+Morgan and Schultz (15) in a special report for the American Chemical Society state that "simple, low-cost extraction equipment is needed."
+They further state that "the literature in key technical area - oil seed agronomy, oil extraction and conversion, and diesel utilization - is incomplete, especially for less well-known species."